awsdocs/aws-greengrass-developer-guide/doc_source/gg-troubleshooting.md

 **Note**
 For AWS IoT Greengrass Core software v1\.6 and earlier, the default `shadowSyncTimeout` is 1 second\.

-## Check the AWS IoT Greengrass forum<a name="troubleshooting-forum"></a>
+## Check AWS re:Post<a name="troubleshooting-repost"></a>

-If you're unable to resolve your issue using the troubleshooting information in this topic, you can search the [AWS IoT Greengrass forum](https://forums.aws.amazon.com/forum.jspa?forumID=254) for related issues or post a new forum thread\.
-Members of the AWS IoT Greengrass team actively monitor the forum\.
+If you're unable to resolve your issue using the troubleshooting information in this topic, you can search the [Troubleshooting AWS IoT Greengrass](#gg-troubleshooting) or check the [AWS IoT Greengrass tag on AWS re:Post](https://repost.aws/tags/TA4ckIed1sR4enZBey29rKTg/aws-io-t-greengrass) for related issues or post a new question\.
+Members of the AWS IoT Greengrass team actively monitor AWS re:Post\.